CSci 157 - Final Review

 Sequences

 The different sequence types are very important in Python programming: range, tuple, str, list.
-Recall mutability (some sequences are mutable while others are immutable), and the common functions that work on all types of sequences, such as len and max.
+Recall that some sequence types are mutable while others are immutable, and the common functions that work on all types of sequences, such as len and max.
+Know the difference between shallow copy and deep copy and how to make deep copies, especially of lists.

 Strings.
-We remember strings (the str type), right?
-Know the basics, using the slice operator, and common string methods.
+We remember , right?
+Know the basics of strings (the <class str> type), using the slice operator, and common string methods.

 Lists (single and nested).
 Know how to create, initialize, and build single or nested lists.
 Be able to use index variables to access data in a list (for example as in weatherData/WeatherClass).
 Understand how data is stored in rows and columns in a nested list structure (as the Connect-4 and CheckerBoard examples).
 Review programs from lab and homework assignments, including list methods such as append.
 Common operations on numerical data in lists including finding a value in a list, summing all the values in a list, averaging the values in a list.